OpenSourceEconomics/ada_topics/src/ada_topics/getting_help/asking/objectives_materials.md

-# Subchapter Title
+# Asking for Help

-## Learning objectives
+## Learning Objectives

 After working through this topic, you should be able to:

-- ...
+- Describe an error precisely in your own words

-- ...
+- Ask your fellow students and instructors for help

 ## Materials